ozzie-lam/rebyte-docs/guide/overview.md

 ### Knowledge

-Knowledge is the data that your agents and assistants can access.
+Knowledge is the data that your tools and assistants can access.
 It can be your company's data, such as Notion pages, Google Drive files, or local files, as well as public data sources like Wikipedia or news websites.
-Knowledge is the foundation for your agents and assistants to provide accurate and relevant information.
+Knowledge is the foundation for your tools and assistants to provide accurate and relevant information.

 Currently, Rebyte supports the following data sources: